 Are you interested in pursuing a career in medicine?
 When did that start?
 Will you try to major in biology and conduct research on campus to learn about a particular intersection between anthropology and evolutionary biology?
 Where did these curiosities and interests come from?

-We suggest that you work backwards if you’re having a hard time coming up with a specific story, experience, or community to focus on.
-Think about what your specific short or long term goals are in college and then work backwards to find the best way to express what has been most significant in your life as you have gotten to that point.
+We suggest that you work backwards if you’re having a hard time coming up with a particular story, experience, or community to focus on.
+Think about what your specific short or long term goals are in college, and then work backwards to find the best way to express what has been most significant in your life in shaping these goals.

 Keep in mind that the mission of Hopkins is “To educate its students and cultivate their capacity for lifelong learning, to foster independent and original research, and to bring the benefits of discovery to the world.”
-Be sure to include in some part of your response what is important to you and how you hope to use the knowledge you learn at Hopkins to serve the communities around you.
+In some part of your response, be sure to write about what is important to you and how you hope to use the knowledge you learn at Hopkins to serve the communities around you.